The Atlantic, Web Developer

 In the fallout from MPM I landed at a large healthcare IT consultancy, working on Patient Portal: a web app that allows people to access their medical records and helps hospitals meet federal requirements for EMR usage.

-I tackled technical debt, did a lot of refactoring, helped train recent compsci grads on Django and front-end development, and pushed for better adherence to best practices in web application development.
+I tackled technical debt, refactored unmaintainable code, helped train recent compsci grads on Django and front-end development, and pushed for better adherence to best practices in web application development.

 Lawrence, Kansas, Feb 2012-Aug 2012